+Appendix: The SQG Model

-In the 5th lesson of the 2nd semester, the students were presented with examples of questions at various orders of thinking on a topic that had already been covered.
-The students were already familiar with the concepts pertaining to the types of questions and Bloom’s taxonomy from their education courses.
-However, the students had little experience with classifying questions.
-To simplify matters,הוצגה חלוקה לשתי קבוצות עיקריות ; the first werea basic knowledge questions and memorization, and the second were higher orders thinking questions which included all other types of questions, such as comprehension, application, and synthesis questions.
-The activity lasted around 30 minutes and at the end, the students were given a homework assignment to be completed in pairs.
-The exercise, which was a course requirement, included generating three questions on the topic taught in class, at least two transformation questions.
+In the fifth lesson of the second semester, the students were presented with examples of questions at various orders of thinking on a topic that had already been covered.
+Although their education courses had already familiarized them with the concepts pertaining to the types of questions and Bloom’s taxonomy, they had little experience in classifying questions.
+To simplify matters, they were presented with a two-group taxonomy: basic knowledge and memorization questions, and higher-order-thinking questions that included all other types of questions such as comprehension, application, and synthesis.
+The activity lasted around thirty minutes and at its end the students were given a homework assignment to be completed in pairs.
+The exercise, a course requirement, included generating three questions on the topic taught in class and at least two transformation questions.
 The students were required to upload the questions to the course website within a week and to answer and comment on another pair’s questions.

-In the 7th lesson, examples of student questions were presented in class and a discussion was conducted on the questions’ , addressing the level and clarity of the questions as well as possible solutions.
-The class activity lasted around 40 minutes.
+In the seventh lesson, examples of student questions were presented in class and were discussed, addressing the level and clarity of the questions as well as possible answers.
+The class activity lasted around forty minutes.

-The final lesson of the 2nd semester was entirely devoted to generating and answering questions by the students.
-At the beginning of the lesson it was stressed to it was emphasized to students that the activities in the lesson would help them summarize and organize the material and would result in building a question bank to help them review for the exam.
-Moreover, the sequence and nature of the activities, as they are detailed below, was briefly explained in advance:
+The final lesson in the second semester was devoted in its entirety to generating and answering questions by the students.
+At the beginning of the lesson, it was emphasized to students that the activities in the lesson would help them to summarize and organize the material and would result in the construction of a question bank that would help them to review for the exam.
+Moreover, the sequence and nature of the activities, as detailed below, was briefly explained in advance:

-The teacher divided the class into 4–5 groups of 3–4 students, depending on the size of the class.
-Each group was heterogeneous with regards to their achievements in the 1st semester and included students that received a high grade in the 1st semester and students with mediocre or poor grades.
+The teacher divided the class into four or five groups comprised of three or four students each, depending on the size of the class.
+Each group was heterogeneous in regard to its achievements in the first semester, including students who earned high scores and mediocre or poor scores at that time.

-Each group was given one main topic from among the topics studied during the 2nd semester and was asked to generate five questions about their topic, at least three transformation or higher order thinking questions.
-Forty minutes were allocated for the question generation and the students used the materials from the lectures, the course website, digital books, and various websites to help them with the assignment.
+Each group was given one main topic among the topics studied during the second semester and was asked to generate five questions about it, including at least three transformation or higher-order-thinking questions.
+They were given forty minutes to generate the questions and were allowed to use materials from lectures, the course website, digital books, and various websites as aids.

-During the SQG, the groups were guided by the teacher, who mostly helped with transformation question generation, and encouraged the less active students to participate.
-The group uploaded the questions to the course website only after teacher approval. approved them.
+The teacher facilitated the groups during the SQG activity, mostly in the sense of helping them to generate the transformation questions and encouraging less-active students to participate.
+The group uploaded the questions to the course website only after the teacher approved them.

-When the 40 minutes of question generation finished, each group received another group’s questions, answered them for around 30 minutes, and also commented on their level and clarity.
-The answers and the comments were given to the group that generated the questions; the group then checked the answers and read the comments on their questions.
+When the forty minutes allotted to the SQG activity finished, each group received another group’s questions and spent around thirty minutes answering them and also commenting on their level and clarity.
+The answers and the comments were then given to the group that generated the questions; the group then checked the answers to, and read the comments on, their questions.

-When the activity was over, a bank was created of around 25 questions covering all of the the course topics in the 2nd semester.
+When the activity was over, a bank was created of around twenty-five questions covering all of the course topics in the second semester.
 This was uploaded to the course website.
-60% of the questions were higher order thinking questions.
+Some 60 percent of the questions were of the higher-order-thinking type.